XDargu/FrameByFrame/index.markdown

 ---

+Frame by Frame is a tool that lets you capture a representation of the game state and gives you the ability to review it.
+You can record and examine data in real time, or you can log the data to a file and import it later on.

+Frame by Frame makes much easier to find bugs in your gameplay, especially with hard to track or hard to reproduce bugs.
+Enable what you need to record, reproduce the issue and review the state of your game frame by frame.
+You can find bugs caused by single frame events and scrub through the recording easily with the help of filters.

+Connect to any game or engine, Frame by Frame can be integrated with anything.
+If you are using a popular game engine like [Unity](/FrameByFrame/Unity) or [Unreal Engine](/FrameByFrame/Unity) you can try the integration plugins.
+Or you can [integrate Frame by Frame on your own](/FrameByFrame/custom-integration/custom-integration/).

 ![Recording Button](/FrameByFrame/assets/images/screenshots/ExampleScreen.png)
+*Example of a Frame by Frame capture.
+In this capture we can see the frame when the destination position of an AI agent was changed, as well as its current path, position, collider, etc.*

 ## Getting started
-Frame by Frame is an external tool that connects to your game engine of choice.
-Once connected, the engine can send information to Frame by Frame, that will be recorded.
-There are plugins for popular game engines that handle the connection and are already configured to send useful data.

 ### Installing Frame by Frame
 Download the latest release of Frame by Frame and install it.